sinancang/1Brick/README.md

 # 1Brick (WIP)

-You only need to lay one expertly-placed brick a day to build your future
+You only need to lay one expertly-placed brick a day to build a great wall